 Study Population

-The study unit was HIV positive caregivers (both men and women) of child-bearing age between 15-45 years who had been attending the EID or HAART clinic for a period of more than one month at the time of our study after getting informed consent.
+The study unit was HIV-positive caregivers (both men and women) of child-bearing age between 15-45 years who had been attending the EID or HAART clinic for a period of more than one month at the time of our study after getting informed consent.

 Health workers who provide health services at either the EID or HAART clinic who worked at the facility for not less than 6 months at the time of the study.
 The District Health Officer (DHO) of Kiruhura District.